the-data-center/Who-Lives/2020/SQLWhoLivesMarkdown2020.md

 Although race/ethnicity and age data is available for all eight parishes in metro New Orleans, most other demographic data (such as educational attainment, poverty, and homeownership) is available for only the three most populous parishes of Jefferson, Orleans, and St. Tammany, as well as the metro.
 </div>

-Educational attainment, income, and internet access {#educational-attainment-income-and-internet-access}
+Educational attainment, income, and Internet access {#educational-attainment-income-and-internet-access}
 ---------------------------------------------------

 Educational attainment is an important determinant of household incomes,